 The raw water system draws water from the Rio Grande and consists of a river rock weir, a river pump station, two reservoirs providing 186.6 million gallons total capacity, and a raw water transport system.
 Three water treatment plants provide safe and reliable drinking water.
 Two surface water plants provide 40 million gallons per day (MGD) of total capacity at 20 MGD treatment capacity each.

-Additionally, BPUB owns 92.91% of the Southmost Regional Water Authority (SRWA) brackish groundwater treatment facility, a 7.5 MGD reverse osmosis desalination plant.
-SRWA includes a 7.5 million gallon storage tank in addition to a 0.75 million-gallon clear well.
+Additionally, BPUB owns 92.91% of the Southmost Regional Water Authority (SRWA) brackish groundwater treatment facility, a 10.0 MGD reverse osmosis desalination plant.
+SRWA includes a 7.5 million gallon storage tank.

 Around the city, two clear wells provide 6.85 million gallons of storage capacity, and three elevated storage tanks provide 6 million gallons of elevated storage capacity.
 Water is pumped by three high-service pumping stations into the distribution system, which consists of 699 miles of transmission and distribution mains.

 BPUB is subject to water quality regulations of the Texas Commission on Environmental Quality (TCEQ).
-The Board presently has a "Superior" water system as determined in accordance with current TCEQ regulations.
+BPUB presently is a "Superior" water system as determined in accordance with current TCEQ regulations.

-The wastewater system, consisting of collection and treatment facilities, includes gravity wastewater collection lines, 163 pumping stations and two treatment plants.
-Wastewater is transported by pumping stations and associated force mains one of two wastewater treatment plants: the Robindale Wastewater Treatment Facility and the Southside Wastewater Treatment Facility.
+The wastewater system, consisting of collection and treatment facilities, includes gravity wastewater collection lines, 177 pumping stations and two treatment plants.
+Wastewater is transported by pumping stations and associated force mains to one of two wastewater treatment plants: the Robindale Wastewater Treatment Facility and the Southside Wastewater Treatment Facility.

 The wastewater system provided service to approximately 47,000 customers and accounts for approximately 13% of the BPUB’s total operating revenues annually.